jrfnl/Debug-Bar-Shortcodes/readme.txt

 Additionally it will show you:

 * Which function/method is called by the shortcode
-* Whether the shortcode is used in current the post/page/post type and how (only when on singular)
+* Whether the shortcode is used on the current post/page/post type and how (only when on singular)
-* Any additional information available about the shortcode - want to control the extra info about your own shortcodes ?
+* Any additional information available about the shortcode, such as a description, which parameters it takes, whether or not it is self-closing.
+  _Want to control the additional information displayed about your own shortcodes ?
 You can!
-See the [FAQ](http://wordpress.org/plugins/debug-bar-shortcodes/faq/) for more info.
+See the [FAQ](http://wordpress.org/plugins/debug-bar-shortcodes/faq/) for more info._
 * Find out all pages/posts/etc on which a shortcode is used

 = Why is it useful to have insight into the shortcodes ? =

-There are a number of uses I can think of:
+There are a number of typical uses I can think of:

-* If you are a blog author: to know which shortcodes you can use in your blogposts/pages.
+* If you are a blog author:
+	- to know which shortcodes you can use in your posts/pages.
+	- if you switch plugins or remove a plugin, to know in which posts/pages you need to remove/replace old shortcodes

-* If you are a blog author/ web designer / web master: if you switch or remove plugins, to know in which posts/pages you  need to remove/replace old shortcodes.
+* If you are a web designer / web master:
+	- if you switch plugins or remove a plugin, to know in which posts/pages you need to remove/replace old shortcodes.
-* If you are a web designer/web master: to know which shortcodes you can use in theme files.
+	- to know which shortcodes you can use in theme files.
-* If you are a web designer/web master: to avoid name conflicts for website specific shortcodes.
+	- to avoid name conflicts for website specific shortcodes.

-* If you are a developer: to avoid name conflicts with shortcodes registered by other plugins/themes.
+* If you are a developer:
+	- to avoid name conflicts with shortcodes registered by other plugins/themes.
-* If you are a developer: to check whether your shortcode registers properly and whether the conditionals are applied correctly.
+	- to check whether your shortcode registers properly and whether the conditionals are applied correctly.

 = Important =